badicsalex/peginator/doc/syntax.md

 IdentifierChar =  Hexadecimal | '_';
 ```

+Cannot be combined with other directives except `@check`.

 #### `@memoize`

 Enable memoization for the rule.
 It has a non-trivial performance impact (good or bad), so only use